Spin-off studies

 VCU Department of Psychiatry

-Principal Investigator: Cristina Bares, Ph.D., MSW
+Principal investigator: Cristina Bares, Ph.D., MSW

 VCU Department of Social Work